 Sara Linde-Patel, Instructor; Program Coordinator of Equestrian Studies

 Sara Linde-Patel graduated from Stephens College and has been riding and competing since 1986.
 In her youth, she successfully competed on various levels of the Greater Arkansas Hunter Jumper Association.
 Having worked in various aspects of the industry, her knowledge ranges from training and teaching hunter jumpers to assisting at a major equine breeding facility and managing one of the top hunter jumper facilities in Dallas.
 Linde-Patel was also a veterinarian technician for a small and large animal practice.
 She has been successful locally as well as on the “A” circuit of the North Texas Hunter Jumper Association as a coach and competitor.
 In addition to barn management in Dallas, she maintained a steady flow of up to 60 riding students as well as multiple horses in her training program.

-Kerri Yost is an independent filmmaker who learned filmmaking overseas in London, Austria and Poland while teaching English abroad.
+Kerri Yost is an associate professor of digital filmmaking.
+She is an independent filmmaker who learned filmmaking overseas in London, Austria and Poland while teaching English abroad.
 After returning home to Missouri, Yost focused on films about the people in the Midwest.
 Her feature film Neither Here Nor There documents Bosnian refugees starting new lives in Missouri, which played on PBS and was nominated for an Emmy.
 Her short films Billy and the recent X-Ray Man both won awards at film festivals.
 She is also the founder and programming director of the Citizen Jane Film Festival.
 She earned her M.A. from the University of Central Missouri and a B.A. from the University of Missouri–Columbia.